 (4d) If a person whose name is registered dies, and his death is or has been caused by an injury as defined by the Workers’ Compensation and Injury Management Act 1981 section 5(1), by reason whereof his dependants are entitled to receive compensation under that Act, and actually receives or has received such compensation, such dependants shall not thereafter have any right to compensation under this Act.

-(5) For the purposes of this section “suitable employment” shall mean such work as the Principal Medical Officer or such deputy as he shall appoint or the Principal Medical Officer of the Wooroloo Sanatorium certifies to be suitable employment for the person to whom it is offered, and being either work on, in, or about a mine or part of a mine not declared under section 8 to be a mine or part of a mine to which such section applies, or elsewhere, or of some other kind.
+(5) For the purposes of this section suitable employment shall mean such work as the Principal Medical Officer or such deputy as he shall appoint or the Principal Medical Officer of the Wooroloo Sanatorium certifies to be suitable employment for the person to whom it is offered, and being either work on, in, or about a mine or part of a mine not declared under section 8 to be a mine or part of a mine to which such section applies, or elsewhere, or of some other kind.

 [Section 9 amended by No. 42 of 1925 s.
 2; No. 39 of 1929 s.
 3; No. 42 of 2004 s.
 166.]